loh-tar/filu/readme.txt

 PostgreSQL      At least version 8.4

-Ubuntu
+Debian
 --------
-The last (very poor) test was with Raring Ringtail.
+The last (short) test was with Debian 7.1 Wheezy and Ubuntu 13.4 Raring Ringtail

+NOTE: There is an install script available which will perform all the following
+      steps for you, just call it this way: cd /path-to/FiluSource-YYYY-MM-DD
+        ./install-debian

 To compile the programs you need the .deb packages: build-essential